G.A.R. Post: John Buford Post #89 Everett, WA

 Highest Rank: Sgt.

-Leaving the military Leander settled in Ilion, NY until 1871 when he removed to Chicago, IL.
+Leaving the army Leander settled in Ilion, NY until 1871 when he removed to Chicago, IL.
 Leander remained in the Windy City until 1875 when he resettled in Bangor, MI.
-While in Michigan, on 7/4/77 he married Elizabeth Mary (or Mary Elizabith) “Libbie” Winters (b.3/61 NY) in the town of Holland.
+While in Michigan, on 7/4/77 he married Mary Elizabeth “Libbie” Winters (b.3/61 NY) in the town of Holland.
 The couple’s first and only child Lee J. was born 1/17/79.

-In 1884 the Lorio family moved from Chicago to Aurora, IL where they remained until 1897 when they headed west to the Washington Territory/State community of Everett.
-Perhaps the move to the Puget Sound region was prompted by brothers of Libbie living in the area.
+In 1884 the Lorio family moved from Chicago to Aurora, IL.
+They remained in Aurora until 1897 when they headed west to the Washington Territory City of Everett located in Snohomish Co.
+While it is not documented, perhaps the move to the Puget Sound region was prompted by brothers of Libbie living in the area.
 In Washington the former Union infantryman gained employment as a “lead smelter.”

 Buried at Grand Army of the Republic Cemetery Snohomish